IFB Gaming

 • Augmented Intelligence aims to empower individuals and businesses by using AI as a tool to enhance their abilities, such as in data analysis, healthcare diagnostics, and customer support.

-Artificial Intelligence is a broad field that focuses on creating smart computer systems, Augmented Reality enhances the real world with digital information, and Augmented Intelligence leverages AI to enhance human intelligence and decision-making.
+Artificial Intelligence is a broad field that focuses on creating smart computer systems.
+Augmented Reality enhances the real world with digital information, and Augmented Intelligence leverages AI to enhance human intelligence and decision-making.

 Each of these technologies has distinct applications and objectives, and they can complement each other in various contexts to create more advanced and interactive experiences.